-In Key Stage 4, we provide a varied curriculum, depending on the needs of the students.
+In Key Stage 4, we provide a varied curriculum, depending on the individual needs of the students.
 In addition to the core subjects, students can access a wide range of option subjects so that:

-- Students can have the opportunity to achieve the English Baccalaureate (EBacc) - Students can select a curriculum that provides a range of choices and opportunities for post-16 study - We can provide a vocational and career-focused pathways, incorporating technical courses and a personalised curriculum.
+- Students can have the opportunity to achieve the English Baccalaureate (EBacc) - Students can select a curriculum that provides a range of choices and opportunities for post-16 study - We can provide vocational and career-focused pathways, incorporating technical courses and a personalised curriculum.

-There are two curriculum pathways that run in years 10 and 11.
+There are three curriculum pathways that students follow in year 11 and two in the current year 10.